 - Can you check backlinks on Google Analytics?
 Yes!
 When it comes to Google Analytics, backlinks are commonly referred to as referrals.

 In conclusion, external backlinks are one of the most critical ranking factors in determining whether or not your site will rank higher than another website.
 So, it’s worth learning about backlink strategies and figuring out what they mean for your business.

-In summary, analysing your competitors’ backlink profiles is a crucial aspect of competitor analysis that should not be overlooked.
-Conducting keyword research to identify your competitors for target keywords of choice is the initial step to inform your strategies.
-Then, locating and analysing their earned backlinks yields more insights; their content’s quality, depth, length, format, tone, and so forth.
-Finally, you may identify a list of backlinks, i.e., sites regularly link to them so that you may reach out for backlinks in turn as part of your content marketing.
+Analysing your competitors’ backlink profiles is a crucial aspect of competitor analysis that should not be overlooked.
+Conducting keyword research to identify your competitors for the target keywords of choice is the initial step to informing your strategies.
+Then, locating and analysing their earned backlinks yields more insights into their content’s quality, depth, length, format, tone, and so forth.
+Finally, you may identify a list of backlinks, i.e., sites regularly link to them so that you may reach out for backlinks as part of your content marketing.
 Fortunately, the market offers a vast array of tools, including those mentioned above, to help you throughout the process.

 - How to Get Quality Backlinks in 2021

 - Link Building Strategies Every Online Business Owner Needs